Runcorn: Industrialisation

 During the 18th century, water transport had been improved in the area by the Mersey and Irwell Navigation, the Bridgewater Canal and the Trent and Mersey Canal.
 This gave Runcorn waterway connections with most of the interior of England through the canal system and with the sea along the River Mersey, thus forming the basis for the development of the Port of Runcorn.

 Later came the Runcorn to Latchford Canal linking with the Mersey and Irwell Navigation, and the Weston Canal which gave better access to the Weaver Navigation system.

 Industries began to develop within and around the town, in particular shipbuilding, engineering, chemical manufacturing, tanning, and sandstone quarrying.
 Towards the end of the 18th century and in the early years of the 19th century, the town was a health resort.

 The growth of industry did not diminish Runcorn's late 18th and early 19th century reputation as a health resort and the "Montpelier of England".
 In 1822 the town's first Saltwater Baths opened followed by new visitor accommodation in Belvedere Terrace in 1831.

 In the middle of the century, the growing wealth of the town and its industrialists saw the construction of several new landmarks, including Halton Grange, St Paul's Methodist Chapel and All Saints' Church.

 For hundreds of years, the only means of crossing the River Mersey at this point had been by the Runcorn ferry.
-Thomas Telford proposed a 1000 ft single span suspension bridge as early as 1817, but it was not until 1868 that the first bridge, Runcorn Railway Bridge, was opened across the Mersey at Runcorn.
+Thomas Telford proposed a 1000 ft single span suspension bridge as early as 1817, but not until 1868 did the first bridge, Runcorn Railway Bridge, open across the Mersey at Runcorn.
 This gave the town direct rail links with Liverpool and the rest of the country.